Ammar-Alnagar/Ammar-Alnagar/README.md

 🚀 Hey, I’m Ammar!

-I’m an AI Software Engineer who loves making large language models smarter, faster, and ready for the wild.
+I’m an AI Infrastructure  Engineer who loves making large language models smarter, faster, and ready for the wild.
 I specialize in LLM optimization, reasoning systems, and building AI that actually works in production.

 🧠 Big fan of reasoning-first models and cognitive agents